 Your death benefit face amount is guaranteed.
 No matter how long you live your policy is guaranteed to pay out as long as any premium payments due are paid.
 And with a properly designed permanent policy from MassMutual, your death benefit can grow over your lifetime so you beneficiary receives an ever increasing payout on your life insurance policy.

 Your policy cash value grows each year and will never decline in value due to stock market fluctuations.
 Having a stable “home base” that offers a guaranteed year in and year out return is a great way to build wealth and avoid the headache and pain that comes from stock market corrections that can easily decimate your entire life savings.

 Although not guaranteed, MassMutual has paid participating policyowners life insurance dividends every year since 1869.

 Dividends can be used for many things, including cash out, leaving with the company for interest, paying premiums, paying policy loans, or our favorite, purchasing paid up additions.

 Purchasing paid up additions add to the cash value and death benefit.
 This allows for greater cash value, which in turn allows for greater dividend payments, which can be used to purchase more paid up additions, and on and on.
 And your death benefit will continue to increase as you age, making it more and more valuable as you get closer to that inevitable day.

 MassMutual’s dividend payout is one of the best in the industry.
-Mass Mutual’s 2017 dividend rate is 6.70%, with a total dividend payout to participating policyowners of $1.6 billion.
-That is the third consecutive year MassMutual has paid out $1.5 billion or more to policyowners.
+Mass Mutual’s 2018 dividend rate is 6.40%, with a total dividend payout to participating policyowners of $1.6 billion.
+That is the fourth consecutive year MassMutual has paid out $1.5 billion or more to policyowners.
 You can view a more comprehensive look at MassMutual’s dividend history by going here.

 Different Whole Life Policies to Choose From